Read the Condo Bylaws Before Making a Decision!

 To put it simply, this document governs everything that happens in your condominium.
 That includes important details such as:

-- Age Restrictions: the age allowance of inhabitants (some buildings are adult-only)
+- Age Restrictions: the age allowance of inhabitants (some buildings are adults only)

-- Renovations: how you are allowed to perform renovations (if at all)
+- Renovations: how you can perform renovations (if at all)

 - Parking Restrictions: visitor parking, residence parking, what types of vehicles can be parked and where

 - Penalties: what to expect if the bylaws are not followed

 These five points above are by no means an exhaustive list of what a condominium’s bylaws go over.
 There are many more pertinent and important items that will affect your lifestyle and potentially the resale value of your condominium in the future.

 Believe it or not, some buildings don’t allow pets of any kind while others will but only certain types, such as dogs, for example.
 Then there’s also sometimes a sub-set of rules and regulations such as how big / heavy that pet can be.

 In other buildings, no one under the age of 18 is allowed to sleep inside at any time.
 If you have young children living with you, let’s just say that this might present a huge problem for you!